jonathanvdc/skeleshare-cgo26-artifact/README.md

   python3 evaluation.py --phase eqsat
 ```

+Note that running all the experiments may take at least 18 hours.

 ### Re-Running Synthesis

 The server stores pre-synthesized designs corresponding to the generated VHDL files for each experiment.